Painting

 Anne-Louis Girodet de Roussy-Trioson, Joseph recognized by his brothers, 1789, Ecole Nationale Supérieure des Beaux-Arts, Paris, France.

-However, after he returned from his trip from Italy, Girodet-Trioson broke with the cold seriousness of Neoclassicism.
-He started to develop a more intimate and more sensual style, making him one of the pioneers of Romanticism.
-The portrait of Citizen Jean-Baptiste Belley was made during the painter’s transition from Davidian style to Romanticism.
+However, after he returned from his trip to Italy, Girodet-Trioson broke with the cold seriousness of Neoclassicism.
+He started to develop a more intimate and sensual style, making him one of the pioneers of Romanticism.
+The portrait of Citizen Jean-Baptiste Belley was made during the painter’s transition from the Davidian style to Romanticism.

 Anne-Louis Girodet de Roussy-Trioson, The Sleep of Endymion